evansd/whitenoise/docs/index.rst

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 No, you shouldn't.
-The main problem with this approach is that Amazon S3 cannot currently selectively serve gzipped content to your users.
-Gzipping can make dramatic reductions in the bandwidth required for your CSS and JavaScript.
-But while all browsers in use today can decode gzipped content, your users may be behind crappy corporate proxies or anti-virus scanners which don't handle gzipped content properly.
-Amazon S3 forces you to choose whether to serve gzipped content to no-one (wasting bandwidth) or everyone (running the risk of your site breaking for certain users).

-The correct behaviour is to examine the ``Accept-Encoding`` header of the request to see if gzip is supported, and to return an appropriate ``Vary`` header so that intermediate caches know to do the same thing.
-This is exactly what WhiteNoise does.
+The main problem with this approach is that Amazon S3 cannot currently selectively serve compressed content to your users.
+Compression (using either the venerable gzip or the more modern brotli algorithms) can make dramatic reductions in the bandwidth required for your CSS and JavaScript.
+But in order to do this correctly the server needs to examine the ``Accept-Encoding`` header of the request to determine which compression formats are supported, and return an appropriate ``Vary`` header so that intermediate caches know to do the same.
+This is exactly what WhiteNoise does, but Amazon S3 currently provides no means of doing this.

 The second problem with a push-based approach to handling static files is that it adds complexity and fragility to your deployment process: extra libraries